homink/kaldi-asr.ko/README.md

 # kaldi-asr.ko

-This repository includes bash and Python2.7 scripts written in the convention form of Kaldi recipes for Korean ASR.
+This repository includes bash and Python2.7 scripts written in a conventional form of Kaldi recipes for Korean ASR.

 ## Motivation